 2. Independent Living

 When it comes to independent living vs. assisted living, there are several similarities that can lead to confusion.
 Independent living is designed for seniors who – as the name implies – are primarily independent.
 They are able to live on their own in an apartment or house with little to no assistance, yet desire the benefits of being part of a community with access to well being checks and some assistance if ever needed.
 Like assisted living facilities, independent living communities provide a range of services and amenities, such as social activities, dining, transportation, and security.
 If you need help with daily tasks, you can typically request it, but solely independent living facilities are not designed to provide medical care to seniors.
+People also often get 55+ living confused with independent living.
+Read more to understand the difference.

 3. Assisted Living Programs